 There are many ways an employee would become ineligible for temporary total compensation.
 As the name implies, this compensation is not meant to be a permanent source of income, and can end when the injured worker:

 - Works for another employer during the disability period

 - Voluntarily leaves the employment of the employer

 - Is cleared by a physician to return to his previous employment

 - Is offered work within his physical capabilities by the employer

 When a work injury leaves an employee unable to perform his job duties for a period of time, the employee and his family can receive workers’ compensation benefits.
 These benefits can ensure an injured worker both gets the care he needs and can continue to meet his financial obligations.
-If you or someone you love has suffered a work injury in Columbus, Arlington, or Ohio you may be eligible for these benefits, and the experienced legal team at the Monast Law Office may be able to help.
+If you or someone you love has suffered a work injury in Columbus, Upper Arlington, or anywhere else in Ohio, you may be eligible for these benefits, and the experienced legal team at the Monast Law Office may help.
 Take a moment to fill out our online contact form, and you will receive a prompt response from a member of our team to schedule a free, no-obligation consultation.